buihuh/SchiffeVRsenken/README.md

 https://learn.adafruit.com/sideloading-on-oculus-quest/enable-developer-mode
 ```

-2. Connect your Quest with your PC via USB/USB-C. Accept the dialog popping up when connected to the PC
+2. Connect your Quest with your PC via USB/USB-C. Accept the dialog popping up when connected to the PC.
 3. Download Android SDK Platform Tools:

 ```